Fuco1/smartparens/README.md

 If you've installed this as a package, you don't need to require it, as there is an autoload on `smartparens-global-mode`.

 You can disable smartparens in specific global modes by customizing `sp-ignore-mode-list`.
+Of course, you can also only turn it on in specific modes via the hook mechanisms.

-This package depends on [dash](https://github.com/magnars/dash.el).
+This package *depends* on [dash](https://github.com/magnars/dash.el).
 If you've installed smartparens via package-install, it should resolve dependencies automatically (dash is on melpa and marmalade).
 If not, you'd need to install it manually.
 See the installation information on their homepage.

 *(Note: smartparens is not yet available as package, so you need to do manual installation for now)*

 If you use `delete-selection-mode`, you **MUST** disable it and set appropriate emulation by smartparens.
 See the Wrapping section for more info.

+See the last section for an example configuration.

 Pair management
 ===========